GWC-DCMB/curriculum-notebooks/paper/paper.md

 # Statement of Need

-As women in the Department of Computational Medicine and Bioinformatics at the University of Michigan, we experience the gender gap in our field first hand.
+As women in the Department of Computational Medicine and Bioinformatics at the University of Michigan, we experience the gender gap first hand in our field.
 During the 1974-1975 academic year, women achieved 18.9% of total Bachelor's degrees in computer and information sciences in the US [@nces_digest_2012].
 By 1983-1984 this peaked at 37.1%, but fell to 17.6% by 2010-2011.
-We see this national trend in the training of the next generation of Bioinformaticians at Michigan Medicine.
+We also see this national trend in the training of the next generation of Bioinformaticians at Michigan Medicine.
 Since accepting its first students in 2001, the U-M Bioinformatics Graduate